If you or a loved one are facing serious mental health challenges, attending IOP (intensive outpatient program) may be just what’s needed.

 - Risk of Self-Harm or Harm to Others

 Depending on the situation, a person may stay at a facility overnight, a few days, a few weeks, or even longer.
-The goal, however, is to help people recover quickly.
+The goal, however, is to help people stabilize quickly.
 Providers want to get their patients to a safe, stable place.
 Then they’re able to get back to their lives and receive support from outpatient care instead.

 Intensive Outpatient Care